Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 - Kyoto Brighton Hotel: A delightful 4.5-star that’s surprisingly budget-friendly in the Kyoto luxury market.
 Room shun the usual small Japanese standard, showcasing large windows and luxurious bathtubs.
 The four on-site restaurants feature award-winning cuisine including Kyoto kaiseki (haute cuisine) at Hotaru.
 Book ahead well in advance to find the best deals.

-✔ Top area to stay in Kyoto for temple-hopping & quiet contemplation
+✔ Top area for temple-hopping & quiet contemplation

 It’s slightly further afield, but don’t discount Sakyo as one of the top-rated neighbourhoods in Kyoto to stay quite yet.